sunilrathod098/ToDos-Management/Documentation_Of_Project.md

     - `script.js`            # JavaScript for client-side functionality and AJAX calls
     - `register.html`        # HTML page for user registration
     - `login.html`           # HTML page for user login
-    - `todos.html`           # HTML page for displaying and managing todos
+    - `todos.html`           # HTML page for displaying username and managing todos
     - `styles.css`           # CSS for styling the application

     - **images/**            # Folder containing images used in the HTML files